 The extant Libor settings only remain in place to assist with shifting legacy Libor transactions to RFRs.
 Regulators such as the UK’s Financial Conduct Authority (FCA) have made it clear that no new transactions can make use of Libor, necessitating a fairly immediate shift to RFRs such as SOFR for US dollar transactions and SONIA for sterling.
 Based on real transactions in overnight borrowing markets, RFRs are often employ a ‘compounded in arrears’ model to calculate interest due on loans and are not forward-looking by default, as is the case with Libor.
 Term SOFR is essentially a forward-looking version of SOFR calculated using SOFR futures and benchmark SOFR derivatives.

-The US Alternative Reference Rates Committee (ARRC) had long earmarked Term SOFR as its preferred fallback for the end of Libor, but it was not always clear if Term SOFR would be ready in time for the shift from Libor.
-Term SOFR is, however, available and the UK and the EU have followed the example of the US regarding the use of Term SOFR for transactions in US dollars.
+While the US Alternative Reference Rates Committee (ARRC) 'continues to recommend SOFR for all products, and as a general principle recommends that market participants use overnight SOFR and SOFR averages given their robustness', it does support the use of Term SOFR 'for business loan activity — particularly multi-lender facilities, middle market loans, and trade finance loans'.
+The UK and the EU have followed US recommendations regarding the use of Term SOFR for transactions in US dollars.
 For example, the Working Group on Sterling Risk-Free Reference Rates (RFRWG) indicated in September 2021 that Term SOFR ‘would be relevant for US dollar business in London’.
 In general, however, UK and European regulators are far more keen on RFRs compounded in arrears than term RFRs.

 The rise of Term SOFR